bartkalanski/bartkalanski/README.md

 Hello!
 My name is Bart and

-- 🔭 I’m currently working on React weather app
+- 🔭 I’m currently working on flight search app (sort of like skyscanner) using React
 - 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate on React
 - 🤔 I’m looking for help with React